SinomeM/UsefulLinks/README.md

 The Z shell is a very cool interactive shell / scripting language, similar (but in several way more advanced) to Bash. [link](http://zsh.sourceforge.net/)

-- Oh My Zsh existence is the main reason I use the Z shell [link](https://ohmyz.sh/)
+- Oh My Zsh existence is the main reason I started using the Z shell [link](https://ohmyz.sh/)
 - Two nice plugins not included in Oh My Zsh [link1](https://github.com/zsh-users/zsh-syntax-highlighting)